Elizabeth Jennings Graham — New York’s Rosa Parks, A Century Earlier

 Elizabeth Jennings (Graham was her married name) was born in New York City in 1826 or 1830 (there are different accounts of her birth year) to Thomas and Elizabeth Jennings, prominent members of New York City’s black community.
 Thomas, a tailor by trade, was the first African American to hold a patent in the United States (for renovating garments) and one of the founders of New York’s Abyssinian Baptist Church.
 He and later his daughter were involved in many social and religious organizations.

-On July 16, 1854, Elizabeth Jennings boarded a streetcar of the Third Avenue Railway Company on her way to play organ at the Colored Methodist Episcopal Church at 23-25 East 6th Street (today’s 228 East 6th Street, between Cooper Square and 2nd Avenue; the church has since been demolished and replaced with a tenement in 1890).
+On July 16, 1854, Elizabeth Jennings boarded a streetcar of the Third Avenue Railway Company on her way to play organ at the First Methodist Congregational Colored Church at 23-25 East 6th Street (today’s 228 East 6th Street, between Cooper Square and 2nd Avenue; the church has since been demolished and replaced with a tenement in 1890).
 At the time, public transportation typically did not serve African American passengers, but Jennings boarded the streetcar despite the reluctance of the conductor.
 However, soon after boarding, she was forcibly removed by the conductor and a policeman at the corner of Chatham Street (present-day Park Row) and Pearl Street.

 Elizabeth wrote a letter about this experience which was published by Frederick Douglass and Horace Greeley in the New York Tribune.
 This led to a massive protest from New York’s African American community, and beyond.
 As published in the Tribune: